Feedback Detection for Live Predictors: Linear Feedback

 Theorem \ref{thm:lin_efficient} extends the general result from above that the precision with which we can estimate feedback scales as the ratio of artificial noise to natural noise.
 The reason why $\hbeta^*$ is more efficient than $\hbeta$ is that we managed to condition away some of the natural noise, and reduced the variance of our estimate for $\beta$ by

-in other words, the variance reduction we get from $\hbeta^*$ directly matches the amount of variability we can explain away by conditioning.
+In other words, the variance reduction we get from $\hbeta^*$ directly matches the amount of variability we can explain away by conditioning.
 The estimator \eqref{eq:eff_fit} is not practical as stated, because it requires knowledge of the unknown function $\mu$ and is restricted to the case of linear feedback.
-In the next section, we generalize this estimator into one that does not require prior knowledge of $\mu$ and can handle non-linear feedback; this will lead us to the method presented in Section \ref{sec:main}.
+In the next section, we generalize this estimator into one that does not require prior knowledge of $\mu$ and can handle non-linear feedback.